abxh/x64-dabbles/04-calling-from-asm/README.md

 `-nostartfiles` makes it so `gcc` does not complain about a missing `main` function.

-Sidenote:<br>
+> Small Sidenote:<br>
-Since windows executables use a different calling convention, you might need to e.g. replace `mov rdi, rax` with `mov rcx, rax` along with other things.
+> Since windows executables use a different calling convention,
+> you might need to e.g. replace `mov rdi, rax` with `mov rcx, rax` along with other things.